 Statement of Operations:

-4 - Sales proceeds were higher than forecasted due to higher than anticipated resales.
+- 5 Sales proceeds were higher than forecasted due to higher than anticipated resales and unit sales prices. - 6 Marketing expense was higher than forecasted due to higher than expected expenses.

 THE CYPRESS OF RALEIGH, LLC - BALANCE SHEET